rutgerberger/MiniHack/README.md

 ---

 ## Summary
 The fast-paced "Mini-Hack Friday" aims to let students build custom AI-driven tools for their studying.
 The goal is to move beyond the limitations of Brightspace by creating personalized assistants that streamline the learning process without replacing the intellectual effort of studying.
+Especially creativity will be rewarded -- students can come up with any kind of tool!

 *   **Event Window:** Friday Afternoon (13:00 – 17:00)
 *   **Timing:**